Therr Maitz: 2011—present

 On May 22, 2017, the single and the video to «Undercover» were released.
 The song was first performed during the concert in November 2016, and only in the middle of January Anton and Julia shared the news that they are expecting a baby boy.
 While working on the song Anton decided that music can also help other children – those, who are left behind.
 That's how the idea of charity aimed release was born.
 The project was organized together with Sony Music Entertainment and charity fund «Bureau of Good Deeds» - and all the funds raised from the track sale will be donated to the orphans.

-On June 30, 2017, Therr Maitz performed at Atlas Weekend – the largest festival in Ukraine, held in Kiev, and on August 5 the band took part in Granatos Live festival in Vilnius.
+On June 30, 2017, Therr Maitz performed at Atlas Weekend – the largest festival in Ukraine, held in Kyiv, and on August 5 the band took part in Granatos Live festival in Vilnius.

-In September 2017 an annual international contest “New Wave” took place in Sochi, where Anton Belyaev was among the jury members.
-During the contest Therr Maitz played the song "See You" on the stage of New Wave Hall.

 In October 2017 the drummer Boris Ionov and the bass guitarist Artem Tildikov left the band.